benpate/json-ld/README.md

 ## Simple JSON-LD in Go

 This is an experimental package for working with JSON-LD data in Go.
+Please do not use this software until it is complete.

 ## But Why?